 Figure out which pages on your organization’s website get the most traffic and promote your project on those pages with banners, sidebars, etc. By doing this, you know that you’re already reaching the right audience and you can easily direct them to your project page.

 Paid traditional media & social media ads

 Depending on your audience there are a wide range of online mediums available to reach your community and stakeholders including traditional media, paid social media advertisements and paid promotions.
-It's likely that you will share your online consultation to your organization's social media, but there is also an opportunity to target Facebook users based off of their location, occupation, interests, age, income levels and more.
-Paid advertisements on radio, local TV Stations, in the newspaper and direct mail are all effective ways to reach community members who don't spend time on social media so they wouldn't see advertisements through that medium.
-These are all effective ways to make your community aware of the online engagement opportunity and direct them straight to your consultation's site.
+It’s likely that you will share your online consultation to your organization’s social media, but there is also an opportunity to target Facebook users based on their location, occupation, interests, age, income levels, and more.
+Paid advertisements on radio, local TV Stations, in the newspaper, and direct mail are all effective ways to reach community members who don’t spend time on social media so they wouldn’t see advertisements through that medium.
+These are all effective ways to make your community aware of the online engagement opportunity and direct them straight to your consultation’s site.

 Get creative!
 Be where your target audience spends time

 It is extremely effective to bring engagement opportunities straight to where community members spend their time.
 Many organizations do this by setting up stations at recreation centers, libraries and community events with tablets or computers that are already set-up to the engagement site so people can explore and engage with the consultation or planning project.
 One community placed a bench in a skatepark where they wrote the link to the engagement site and invited residents to write their ideas on the bench.
 In this specific consultation, they needed a way to reach the users of the skatepark, so they brought the engagement opportunity straight to them.